 For quite some time now, foreclosures caused by the Recession have been in the headlines of our news.
-Foreclosure is a legal process where a creditor takes back your property because you’ve fallen behind on your payments that you agreed to make of that property.
+Foreclosure is a legal process where a creditor takes back your property because you’ve fallen behind on payments that you agreed to make of that property.
 If you don’t pay your mortgage or your property taxes, you may be at risk to lose your home to foreclosure.

 Sometimes you can save real estate by paying off debt – even after the property was foreclosed on.
 This is called a redemption right.
 In addition to real estate, you are also at risk to lose other personal property such as cars, boats, or motorcycles.